Dry Eyes And Allergies

 The most common way that individuals treat dry eye syndrome is through the use of artificial tears eye drops.
 Unfortunately, extended use of some over-the-counter eye drops or gels will often exacerbate the issue of dry eye.
 This is particularly the case of eye drops containing preservatives, including benzalkonium hexachloride (BAK), which are known to damage the cornea after long-term use.
 As a result, you should always get a prescription or recommendation for OTC eye drops before starting this treatment method.
-Other treatments for dry eye syndrome include dietary supplements like omega-3 fish oil, lid hygiene/therapy, application of small plugs that prevent the draining of tears, steroid eye drops, tear production and medicines like Restasis® (if the cause is inflammatory).
+Other treatments for dry eye syndrome include dietary supplements like omega-3 fish oil, lid hygiene/therapy, application of small plugs that prevent the draining of tears, steroid eye drops, tear production and medicines like Restasis® and the newest blockbuster and first medication FDA approved for DES is Xiidra® (lifitegrast ophthalmic solution), if the cause is inflammatory.
+Go here for information on Xiidra.
 There are also surgical options involving Intense Pulse Light Treatment Laser (IPL) and Oil Gland Therapy that help restore oil secretion.

 |Monday||10:00 am – 6:00 pm|